kukula/takehome/README.md

 Which generates report string.

+### Create a `Main` class to glue together the pieces

+- Add models.rb with structs for users and companies
+- Add main.rb where I glue things together
+- Changed CompanyReport to work with structs
+- Make CLI executable working

 ## Code challenge

 You have a JSON file of users and companies.
 Create code in Ruby that process these files and creates an `output.txt` file.